JGoldstone/pydantic-tests/camdkit_implementation_notes.md

 ## Remaining issues

+### In schema generation move the 'description' property for tuple[Foo, ...] to Foo
+In the cut-out from the complete generated classic schema that corresponds to Synchronization, the description is included.
+But in the currently-generated schema, the description is at the level of the `tuple` that contains Synchronization.

+We should move the description, if it is at a level where (1) there are only two siblings and they are named 'anyOf' and 'default', (2) the value of 'default' is None, (3) the type of 'anyOf' is `list`, (4) the value of the `anyOf` list is 'array' and ''

 ### creating sequences (perhaps multilevel) from JSON dicts
 In classic `camdkit` for anything more complex than POD, the separation between a Parameter and underlying dataclass allowed one to say (from `test_lens_distortion_to_dict()`)